-- Students must complete a minimum of 30 credit hours in courses at the 300-400 (junior-senior) level. - Students are expected to complete the requirements for their undergraduate degree within eight years of admission to Indiana University.
-Students are allowed to continue beyond this time period only at the discretion of the Student Services office. - Courses that fulfill the requirements for a cognate area may also meet the general education distribution requirements. - Cognate area courses cannot count as informatics core courses or informatics elective courses. - If cognate area courses are equivalent to informatics core courses, students should substitute alternate informatics elective courses in place of informatics core courses to meet the 38 credit hour requirement.
+- Students must complete a minimum of 30 credit hours in courses at the 300-400 (junior-senior) level. - Students must complete at least 12 credit hours of course work in the major field of study on the Bloomington campus. - Students are expected to complete the requirements for their undergraduate degree within eight years of admission to Indiana University.
+Students are allowed to continue beyond this time period only at the discretion of the Student Services office. - Courses that fulfill the requirements for a cognate area may also meet the general education distribution requirements.

+Cognate area courses cannot count as informatics core courses or informatics advanced/elective courses.